Effective Field Theory Calculation of LIGO-like Compton Scattering

 \subsection{$t$-channel Compton scattering}

 After following the Feynman rules, the amplitude calculation for the $t$-channel in Figure \ref{fig:feynt} is

 Here, $t=(p_2-p_4)^2=(p_1-p_3)^2$ is the Lorentz-invariant momentum transfer.
-The internal momentum is chosen to flow through the bottom vertex.
-Since the scalar lines correspond to one particle, the inner product of scalar functions produces unity: $\phi^*(p_3)\phi(p_2)=1$.
+The internal momentum is chosen to flow through the bottom vertex upward.
 Applying the TT gauge to the graviton polarization tensor greatly simplifies the expression: